wonx/rodalies-tracker/README.md

 - It was done as a hobby and as a learning experience, and I do not have plans to maintain it indefinitely.
 So it might break at any time if Renfe or FGC do any substantial changes to their routes.
 ## Online demo:
 - An instance of rodalies-tracker is currently accesible at: http://rodalies.marcpalaus.com

+## How can I contribute?
+- ⭐ **Star** this repository if you like this project!
+- 🧪 **Testing**: Try it!
+Follow the installation instructions and try it for yourself.
+- 🐞 **Issue reporting**:  Found a bug?
+Routes changed and the info is now outdated?
+Help me improve by reporting it!

 ## How it works:

 - It obtains publicly available data in GTFS format from the respective Renfe and FGC websites ([Renfe](https://data.renfe.com/dataset/horarios-cercanias), [FGC](https://www.fgc.cat/opendata/)).
 That data is periodically queried (currently once a week).